 Submission Guidelines: e-published, subsidy-published and self-published

 We selectively review novels that are not covered by the Historical Novels Review online in our Indie section.
-These include but are not limited to electronically published, self-published, and subsidy-published novels (we’re calling them all ‘Indie’ for the purposes of this website).
+The HNS welcomes all ‘independent’ published writers to submit their work for review, as our aim is to support non-traditionally published authors.
+Indie titles include, but are not limited to, electronically published, self-published, and subsidy-published novels (we’re calling them all ‘Indie’ for the purposes of this website).
 Some small press titles may be included in the Indie section as well.
 Decisions on placement rest with the editors.

-Titles submitted for review must contain significant historical content, which is defined as a focus/setting of at least 50 years in the past.
+Titles submitted for review by HNS Indie must contain significant historical content, which is defined as a focus/setting of at least 50 years in the past.
 Content will also be evaluated based on the following criteria:

 - Quality of writing